 - She took a long breath and stopped.

-Here, breath is a noun which means the air taken into or expelled from the lungs.
+Here, breath is a noun that means the air taken into or expelled from the lungs.

 Breath sounds like death.